Skip to content

 Copy

-You can copy an order to a new sales or purchase order by selecting 'Copy to new Sales or Purchase Order' in the order menu (the three dots).
-Similarly, you can copy an individual task to the same order by opening the task menu and selecting 'Copy.'
+You can copy an order to a new order by selecting Copy to new sales or purchase order in the order menu (the three dots).
+Similarly, you can copy a single task to the same order via the task menu and select Copy.

-Credit Note
+Credit note

 An invoice can be credited with a single click.
-Find the invoice and select 'Credit Note' in the menu for the invoice (the three dots).
-This will create a new task on the order that credits and offsets the selected invoice(s).
-This way, both the invoice and credit note are created on the same order.
-If you need to create a new invoice, you can use the copy options described earlier.
+Find the invoice and select Credit Note in the invoice menu (the three dots).
+This creates a new task on the order that credits and offsets the selected invoice(s).
+Both the invoice and credit note are created on the same order.
+If you need to create a new invoice, you can use the copy feature described above.

 Updated